 4. Network your way to high-quality deal flow

-Taking the stage yourself can also help you stand out to prospects in a way that provides value to them.
-Connect with event organizers who can help you get speaking gigs—particularly at events in verticals that line up with your investment thesis.
-Some events will let you host “office hours” to connect and offer advice to founders, private companies, and early-stage ventures.
+Taking the stage yourself can also help you stand out to prospects and startups in a way that provides value to them.
+Collaborate with event organizers who can help you get speaking gigs—particularly at events in verticals that line up with your investment thesis.
+Some events will let you host “office hours” to connect and offer advice to founders, startups, private companies, and early-stage ventures.

-Pitch competitions are another great opportunity to gain exposure for your team.
-These competitions often need judges and if you can partner with an accelerator or act as a mentor in that capacity, you’ll be the first point of contact for the attending founders.
+Pitch competitions are another great opportunity to gain exposure for your VC firm.
+These competitions often need judges and if you can partner with an e or act as a mentor in that capacity, you’ll be the first point of contact for the attending founders.

-Finally, hosting small private networking events or meetups is another value-driven way to help you build relationships with co-investors, VCs, and other important players in your financial ecosystem.
+Finally, hosting small private networking events or meetups is another value-driven way to help you build relationships with co-investors, VC firms, and other important players in your ecosystem.

 5. Increase your online engagement